 On Your Feet

 (Please: No slippers.
-They can’t pass for dress shoes.
-Even if they’re suede.)
+Even brown suede slippers can’t pass for dress shoes.)

 All of these small details add up to someone who looks clean, handsome, and put-together.